-For a detailed analysis, please refer to the ISA Prism of January 5, 2024.
+For a detailed analysis, please refer to the JSA Prism of January 5, 2024.

-11. Guarantee Scheme for Corporate Debt ("GSCD")13 - GSCD introduced to provide a guarantee cover against debt raised/ to be raised by the Corporate Debt Market Development Fund ("CDMDF").
+Guarantee Scheme for Corporate Debt ("GSCD")11 - GSCD is introduced to provide a guarantee cover against debt raised/ to be raised by the Corporate Debt Market Development Fund ("CDMDF").
 CDMF is a new category of AIF created under the SEBI (AIF) Regulations, 2012, for investing in corporate debt securities at times of market dislocation.

-The guarantee covers debt raised, along with interest accrued and other bank charges, and must not exceed INR 30,000 crore (Indian Rupees thirty thousand crores).
-The GSCD is initially for a period of 15 (fifteen) years from the initial closing date of CDMDF, extendable at the discretion of the Department of Economic Affairs in consultation with the SEBI.
+The guarantee will cover debt raised, along with interest accrued and other bank charges thereon, and must not exceed INR 30,000 crore (Indian Rupees thirty thousand crores).
+The GSCD will be initially for a period of 15 (fifteen) years from the initial closing date of CDMDF, extendable at the discretion of the Department of Economic Affairs in consultation with the SEBI.